ericholscher/ericholscher.com/site/blog/2025/jan/1/understanding-ai-llm.rst

 and have been inspired by `Simon Willison's <https://simonwillison.net/2024/Dec/22/link-blog/>`_ call for more people to do link blogging.

-As I've read more into the subject, I've come to understand concepts like *Embeddings*, and even discussed how to `operationalize them in Django <https://www.ethicalads.io/blog/2024/04/using-embeddings-in-production-with-postgres-django-for-niche-ad-targeting/>`_.
+As I've read more into the subject, I've come to understand concepts like *Embeddings*, and even discussed how to `use them in Django <https://www.ethicalads.io/blog/2024/04/using-embeddings-in-production-with-postgres-django-for-niche-ad-targeting/>`_.

 However, there was still a significant gap in my understanding of how transformers work.
 I've watched a few YouTube videos and read several posts trying to clarify things.